Javi-Gallego/FSD_Proyecto2/README.md

 INFO: the sixth channel (Horror TV) is the only one with parental restrictions and the password is "123"

+It was a challenge to add the parental control as I had to solve a lot of problems.
+When I implemented it the features that already worked started to do strange things (buttons like mute or change channels did not work after some combinations like activate parental control and close the menu) and it was impossible to write the password and when you tried to write a numbre you could change channel once and then it bloqued and did not let you switch channels more.
+I wished to add the channels list or fix some things but I did not have time.

 ## <a id="autor">Author ✒️</a>